MonksAndNinjas/monks-and-ninjas-sinatra/spec.md

 - [x] Include user accounts
       Enabeled and set sessions so that user activity can be tracked by creating a user account.

-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users First, users must be logged in to view any user page.
+This is accomplished by using helpers methods such as Helpers.is_logged_in?(session) that are called on when using get requests that can be found in users and posts controllers.

+      Second, methods are used within the ERB file to display modification links only if the user id of that information is equal to the user id of the sessions hash.

+      Models names for the resources whose editing is limited include User, Posts, and FitnessModality.

+      FitnessModality can only be edited in the about_me user page.

-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Posts contains get, post, patch, delete routes.
+User contains get, post, and patch routes, but not destroy.

 - [ ] Include user input validations
 - [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code